joelouthan/Theologicus/src/pastorals/titus3-1-7.md

 The Father sends the Son to do what we could not do and to die in our place.
 But Christ said this of himself:

->John 16:7 (CSB) Nevertheless, I am telling you the truth.
+>John 16:7 Nevertheless, I am telling you the truth.
 It is for your benefit that I go away, because if I don’t go away the Counselor will not come to you.
 If I go, I will send him to you.

 God himself will dwell in the hearts of men.
 He does so by sending His Spirit to come and dwell in the hearts of his people--not temporarily like we saw in the Old Testament--but forever.
 By the almighty power of the Triune God, he gives you his heart, his Spirit, makes his home in you and gives you peace and righteousness.

 From there, you are saved.
 No second baptism of the Holy Spirit.
 No waiting around for the filling of the Holy Spirit.
 God from the day he saved you went to work in you to conform you to the image of his son:

->Romans 8:29 (CSB) For those he foreknew he also predestined to be conformed to the image of his Son, so that he would be the firstborn among many brothers and sisters.
+>Romans 8:29 For those he foreknew he also predestined to be conformed to the image of his Son, so that he would be the firstborn among many brothers and sisters.

->Zechariah 13:8–9 (CSB)  In the whole land— this is the LORD’s declaration— two-thirds will be cut off and die, but a third will be left in it.
+>Zechariah 13:8–9  In the whole land— this is the LORD’s declaration— two-thirds will be cut off and die, but a third will be left in it.

 > I will put this third through the fire; I will refine them as silver is refined and test them as gold is tested.
 They will call on my name, and I will answer them.
 I will say, ‘They are my people’, and they will say, ‘The LORD is our God.’ ”'

->Isaiah 48:10 (CSB) Look, I have refined you, but not as silver;
+>Isaiah 48:10 Look, I have refined you, but not as silver;
 I have tested you in the furnace of affliction.

 See what God has promised.
 See what God has done.
 See what God has done.
 He has told you and me to rest in his Son.
 Are there sins we must repent?
 Everyday.
 But God gave His Son, His Spirit and as a result, the gift of repentance to turn away from sin and death and to turn to him that is life, fullness of joy, and pleasures evermore.

 That work in you to conform you to the image of His Son.
 That is a promise of God.
 Do we obey?
 Yes, but that is because God dwells in you.
 But God promises, He will finish it.
 All the promises of God are yes and amen.

->Philippians 1:6 (CSB) I am sure of this, that he who started a good work in you will carry it on to completion until the day of Christ Jesus.
+>Philippians 1:6 I am sure of this, that he who started a good work in you will carry it on to completion until the day of Christ Jesus.

->Hebrews 12:1-2 (CSB) Therefore, since we also have such a large cloud of witnesses surrounding us, let us lay aside every hindrance and the sin that so easily ensnares us.
+>Hebrews 12:1-2 Therefore, since we also have such a large cloud of witnesses surrounding us, let us lay aside every hindrance and the sin that so easily ensnares us.
 Let us run with endurance the race that lies before us, 2 keeping our eyes on Jesus, the pioneer and perfecter of our faith.
 For the joy that lay before him, he endured the cross, despising the shame, and sat down at the right hand of the throne of God.

 Christ is the perfecter and finisher of our faith.
 He will do the work.
 Trust in him.
 Rest in him alone.